ericguerrero/11765_MUSI/Readme.md

 ```

 ### 1.2 Update the repository
-Folow this steps for each new lab session.
+Follow this steps for each new lab session.
 Go to your local repository directory, if it is located in a /lib directory on the /home use the following commands.

 ```bash